raspberrypilearning/KS1StorytellingTraining_Session3_GBICi1b/en/step_8.md

 ## Task 9: Completion survey

-Please complete the [KS1 Training Survey](https://docs.google.com/forms/d/1dfKT3_hbo0iDiEM6Mt-Nu9YHkEJOUQD4drcDmXKlARs/edit){:target="_blank"} to confirm completion of the course and provide some feedback.
+Please complete the [KS1 'Storytelling' training survey](https://ncce.io/8Sm534){:target="_blank"} to confirm that you have finished the course and provide some feedback.

 You have now completed the course.
-Well done!
-And thank you.
+Thank you, and well done!

 You can go back to the [list of contents for this session (Session 3) here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session3_GBICi1b).